 Bridge Day began in 1980 to commemorate the completion of the picturesque bridge over the New River Gorge.
 There were 5 BASE jumpers that year.
 Now, every 3rd Saturday in October, at the peak of the vibrant fall foliage, hundreds come to leap.
-Last year, there were more than 800 jumps.
+There are often more than 800 jumps.

 But it’s more than just jumping.
 It is only day of the year visitors can walk across the bridge, and the vast majority (more than 80,000!) come to watch.

 If you’re not in the small percentage of humans willing to take the plunge, here’s how you can enjoy this free event:

 1. Cheer on these daredevils

 You’d be surprised how much time can pass by while you’re watching jumper after jumper plummet toward the river below.
 Watch as experienced BASE jumpers dive, flip and stunt off a wooden platform atop the bridge.
 Many also opt to walk the plank, a 15-foot-long 4-inch-wide balance beam, or climb an antenna even higher before they leap.

 (P.S., If you insist on the full Bridge Day experience but don’t have the prior jumps— or nerve— to do it alone, a limited number of tandem BASE jump spots are available.)

 2. Watch the other high-flying stunts

 Several rappel teams descend from the catwalk beneath the New River Gorge Bridge, and above, veteran skydivers will put on a show with smoke, flips and billowing flags.
 Other adventurers, like a pogo stunt team showing off wild tricks while bouncing more than 10 feet in the air, line the bridge to show off their skills.

 If BASE jumping isn’t your cup of tea, but you’re still looking for a dose of adrenaline, try the 700-foot High Line from the bridge to the gorge below.